iterative/dvc/.github/PULL_REQUEST_TEMPLATE.md

       box.

 * [ ] ❌ Have you checked DeepSource, CodeClimate, and other sanity checks
       below?
-Their findings are considered recommendatory.
-We don't expect all of them to be fixed.
-Please, read them carefully and fix those that actually improve code and/or fix bugs.
+We consider their findings recommendatory and don't expect everything to be addresses.
+Please review them carefully and fix those that actually improve code or fix bugs.

 Thank you for the contribution - we'll try to review it as soon as possible 🙏.